patcha-ranat/kde-zoomcamp/mlops_zoomcamp/note.md

 5. Regularly use `poetry update`, but test after updating
 6. Use group to separate dependencies for specific usecases and document it using comment
 7. `poetry check` to validate `pyproject.toml` syntax
-8. `poetry export` to create `requirements.txt` when needed
-9. Keep production dependencies minimal by specifying optional dependencies
+8. Keep production dependencies minimal by specifying optional dependencies
-10. Test package installation in a clean environment before publishing
+9. Test package installation in a clean environment before publishing
-11. Maintain a clear `CHANGELOG.md`
+10. Maintain a clear `CHANGELOG.md`
-12. Use `poetry run` to ensure correct environment usage
+11. Use `poetry run` to ensure correct environment usage

+**Jupyter Notebook & Poetry**

+You're required to do a couple things to allow a python notebook to use poetry virtual environment:
+1. Make sure your poetry is executable.
+2. Create poetry virtual environment for a project by `poetry install` command (use tag `--with` if needed).
+3. Get the virtual environment path created by poetry with `poetry env info --path`
+4. In vscode, `Ctrl + Shift + P` or `Command + Shift + P`, select python interpreter and enter the virtualenv path from the previous step.
+5. Open python notebook, select kernel, and select Poetry virtual environment.

+*Note1*: make sure to add `ipykernel` dependency to `pyproject.toml`

+*Note2*: if there's no option to choose for poetry virtual environment, try `Ctrl + Shift + P` or `Command + Shift + P` and select `Developer: Reload Window`, then try again.

 **Reference:**
 - [Basic usage - Poetry Official](https://python-poetry.org/docs/basic-usage/)